falkr/thesis-tips/pages/editing.md

 <span class="key">A good writing style effectively communicates your arguments and results to the reader.</span> It may take some time to develop such a style, and it’s hard to give clear instructions what a good writing style is.
 However, it’s easier to point out what *not* to do:

   - *Writing too verbose*.
-It’s obvious that you try to use as many words as possible.
+You try to use as many words as possible, wich makes your thesis cumbersome to read.
+The reader may also get the impression that you dod not work with your arguments.
+Instead, work with your arguments and make them more compact.
   - *Writing too short*.
 You don’t explain things good enough, do not deliver enough examples, do not explain figures completely, or even fail to fully develop your arguments.
   - *Writing too formal*.
-Scientific and technical writing can be precise without being too formal.
+You use an overly formal and stiff language that sounds artificial and does not help understanding or bringing your point across.
+Instead, scientific and technical writing can be precise without being too formal.
   - *Writing too informal*.
 While we encourage you to use a vivid language, overdoing it may have the opposite effect.
+Be clear and concise, but don't try to be funny or so.
   - *Writing without focus*.
 Within any sentence, within any paragraph and within every section, it must be clear to the reader what the thesis is about and why the current issue is important.
   - *Writing too complicated*.
 You explain a subject matter more complicated	than it ought to be.
 Explaining things simple is not easy, but exactly this is what your job as a writer includes, and what is also rewarded.
+This may require you to structure your arguments in a certain order, separate primary concerns and main arguments from secondary concerns and details.

 If you manage to prevent the above problems, you are probably on the right track.